Designer Radiator Buying Guide

 - Tip: An extra pair of hands will help with marking the position to install the radiator and the actual fitting.

-- Check it’s level using a spirit level and mark where the centre is on the wall with a pencil - then mark the top and bottom of the radiator.
+- Check the radiator's level using a spirit level and mark where the centre is on the wall with a pencil - then mark the top and bottom of the radiator.

 - Connect your vertical radiator valves to your heating pipework, making sure that everything is secured and tight.
 Make sure the manual control and bleed valves are fully open and open the bleed valve to allow water into the radiator.